LifeBogger presents the Full Story of a Football god who is best known by the Nickname; ‘Black Pearl’.

 He also grew up having two childhood nicknames; “Dico and Pele”.
 His family gave him the nickname “Dico”, which means ‘Son of a Warrior’.

 Pele’s dad, also known as Dondinho, was considered by many as a warrior on the pitch.
 He was a brave footballer.

 The nickname “Pele” came from his classmates at school.
 Pele was the happy type who wouldn’t mind friends troubling and making fun of him at school.

 He would smile even when disturbed.
 However, there were limits.
 These friends of his took advantage of his bad pronouncing ways.

-Back then in school, Pele was used to pronounce the name of his favourite local Vasco da Gama goalkeeper ‘Bile’ as “Pile”.
+Back then in school, Pele was used to pronouncing the name of his favourite local Vasco da Gama goalkeeper ‘Bile’ as “Pile”.
 His wrong way of pronouncing the name made his classmates mock him.

 In fact, his classmates never knew it was a golden name.
 The name was given out of a joke.
 A name that became the greatest, even greater than 99.9% of names the world has ever known.